mbookham7/cockroachfieldexersise/README.md

 ```
 kubectl get pods
 ```
-Check to see is the persistant volumes are up and running
+Check to see is the persistent volumes are up and running
 ```
 kubectl get pv
 ```

-Connect to the datablase server using a dedicated pod.
+Connect to the database server using a dedicated pod.
 Create a database to ensure that cockroach is running.

 Connect to the UI.
 Open and new terminal
 ```